 Full-time studies in Sweden correspond approximately to a 40-hour week.
 If you don´t have lectures or seminars you are supposed to spend your time reading and working on group projects and other assignments.
 Combining studies with work is not a good choice.

-Students staying at BTH less than 12 months will not have the possibility to open a Swedish bank account.
-These students must have a VISA/Mastercard/Travel Card from their home countries and/or have the possibility to use the internet transaction services through their home bank accounts in order to make payments in Sweden.
+Students staying at BTH for less than 12 months will not have the possibility to open a Swedish bank account.
+These students must have a VISA/Mastercard/Travel Card from their home countries and/or have the possibility to use internet transaction services through their home bank accounts in order to make payments in Sweden.
 It is also possible to send and receive a money order through the Western Union Bank offices.

-Students staying in Sweden 12 months or longer are entitled to national registration and will be assigned a Swedish personal identity number.
+Students staying in Sweden for 12 months or longer are entitled to national registration and will be assigned a Swedish personal identity number.
 This registration is done at the local office of the Swedish Tax Agency (Skatteverket) in Karlskrona.
 Note that you should register at the Tax Agency as soon as possible after the starting date of your residence permit.
 You must bring your passport and letter of admission and you must have an address in Sweden before you apply.
 The national registration gives you access to health care in Sweden at the same cost as Swedish citizens.